OpenTTD/website/_posts/2021-05-01-monthly-dev-post.md

 Currently multiplayer is not designed with that in mind, but I am confident we will figure it out.

 So what does that mean for you?
-Well .. no fuzz network games.
+Well .. no fuss network games.
 You or your friend starts a game in "Friends-only" setup.
 The other person enters the invite code.
 And magic, you are joined together.